AppleGreen Cottage

 How to make pajama pants for kids

 For this tutorial, you won't need a specially tailored pattern for your pajama pants.
-As they need to be wide and comfortable, I'd recommend you just use one of the existing toddler's pants to trace them.
-When I was learning how to make boys pajama pants for the first time, I used my son's favorite sweatpants (wide and comfortable), but unfortunately didn't take pictures of how to do it.
+As they need to be wide and comfortable, you can just use one of the existing toddler's pants to trace them.
+When I was learning how to make boys pajama pants for the first time, I used my son's favorite sweatpants (wide and comfortable).

 Step 1 - Cut Fabric